BurntSushi/blog/content/post/transducers.md

 There are a
 [variety of ways](https://en.wikipedia.org/wiki/Levenshtein_distance#Computing_Levenshtein_distance)
-to implement an algorithm that computes the edit distance between two strings.
+to implement an algorithm that computes the Levenshtein distance between two strings.
 To a first approximation, the best one can do is `O(mn)` time, where `m` and `n` are the lengths of the strings being compared.

-For our purposes, the question we'd like to answer is: does this key match any of the keys in the set up to an edit distance of `n`?
+For our purposes, the question we'd like to answer is: does this key match any of the keys in the set up to an Levenshtein distance of `n`?

-Certainly, we could implement an algorithm to compute edit distance between two strings, iterate over the keys in one of our FST based ordered sets, and run the algorithm for each key.
+Certainly, we could implement an algorithm to compute Levenshtein distance between two strings, iterate over the keys in one of our FST based ordered sets, and run the algorithm for each key.
 If the distance between the query and the key is `<= n`, then we emit it as a match.
 Otherwise, we skip the key and move on to the next.

 The problem with this approach is that it is incredibly slow.
 It requires running an effectively quadratic algorithm over every key in the set.
 Not good.